 Orange juice, made by squeezing fresh oranges, is enjoyed by millions of us across the world every day.
-With so much orange juice being prepared, unfortunately, this leaves behind a lot of waste ‐ for every orange that's squeezed to make juice, about half of it is wasted.
+With so much orange juice being prepared, unfortunately, this leaves behind a lot of waste ‐ for every orange that's squeezed to make juice, about half of it are wasted.
 It is estimated that around 20 million tonnes of citrus is wasted each year.
-The peels are usually removed by burning, producing carbon dioxide and other greenhouse gases, or dumping into landfills, where the oil from rotting peels percolates into the soil, harming plant life.
-This includes the orange peel or rind, which on extraction, gives an oil that typically contains greater than 90% of an organic compound called limonene.
+The peels are usually disposed of by burning, producing carbon dioxide and other greenhouse gases, or dumping into landfills, where the waste from rotting peels percolates into the soil, harming plant life.
+This includes the orange peel or rind, which on extraction, gives an oil that typically contains more than 90% of an organic compound called limonene.

 Limonene comprises a 6‐membered ring and two C=C double bonds.
 It has one chiral centre (labelled with a red star below) – the four groups around the chiral centre can be arranged differently to give either (+)‐ or (‐)‐limonene, which have very different smells.
 This is a beautiful example of how different enantiomers, with different shapes, fit into different receptors in the nose.